min2ha/ukwa-site/content/target/81619/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Are delaying tactics the answer for May?

 The UK has no new proposal to offer the EU to solve the Irish backstop problem and delaying tactics will not change this key fact.